Jafaral/lxcunicon/README.md

-# lxcunicon
+LXCUnicon

-A Unicon librarry for managing LXC containers
+	A Unicon library for managing LXC containers
 	Version 0.1